Chapter 10

 14. For information on tax-efficiency, see Morningstar’s Mutual Fund "Quotes/Reports" search box, and then click on "Tax Analysis"

-15. T. Larimore, M. Lindaur, M. LeBoeuf, The Bogleheads' Guide to Investing, Ch 10
+15. T. Larimore, M. Lindaur, M. LeBoeuf, The Bogleheads' Guide to Investing, Ch 10 Where to get more information

 "The Bogleheads' Guide to Investing" by Taylor Larimore, Mel Lindaur and Michael LeBoeuf